Welcome to Birdsville

 Queensland Police offer a free “blow before you go” service from 7am to 10am on the Sunday following the Birdsville Cup.
 Visitors are encouraged to use this service before leaving Birdsville.

-Further information for all travelling by aircraft to Birdsville in 2019 can be found by visiting: http://www.thediamantina.com.au/birdsville-races-airport-management.
+Further information for all travelling by aircraft to Birdsville for the Races can be found by visiting: http://www.thediamantina.com.au/birdsville-races-airport-management.

 Spring weather is sensational in Birdsville, with typical daytime temps in the mid-20s (that’s Celsius for our international guests).
 Overnight lows are typically around 10 degrees.
 You will therefore need both a hat and sunscreen for the daytime and warm clothes for night time events.
 It’s the desert, so it doesn’t rain often… but we recommend you are prepared for it regardless.